HanS-olo-121/NOTES/CARDS/Analyzing Rhetoric - Video Game Prejudice.md

 	1. It is a good argument as it proves it does exist, but doesn't try to persuade you to any opinion

-# Analyzing Rhetorically - Notes of a Native Son

-1. Purpose - Inform of the challenges of a black person in the 1940s
-2. Audience - General public
-3. Genre - Diary, PSA
-4. Tone - Melancholic, Grief filled,
-5. Diction -
-6. Kairos - Start of the Civil Rights movement era
-7. Arguments - Arguing against the unjust actions taken against him due to his race
-8. Supports - Personal Anecdotes
-9. Evidence - Personal Anecdotes
-10. Rhetorical appeals?
-Ethos?
-Pathos?
-Logos?
-Provide an example
-	1. Ethos and Pathos were very prevalent
-11. Other Rhetorical Strategies?
-12. How do you feel about this text?
-Is it reliable?
-	1. It seems fairly reliable as it came directly from someone dealing with these issues as they were happening
-13. Do you think it makes an effective argument?
-	1. Yes, as it shows the struggles of a black person in the 1940s

 ---
 ## Related